 - 1/4 cup mini chocolate chips plus extras for sprinkling on top (45 g + 18 g)

-Bring to a simmer and cook for 1 minute, stirring frequently.
-Remove from heat and allow to cool 10-15 minutes.
+- Bring to a simmer and cook for 1 minute, stirring frequently.
+Remove from heat, stir in the vanilla and salt, and allow to cool 10-15 minutes.